 Consumers and producers are simulated using a range of customer models.
 These customer models interact with brokers primarily through the tariff market mechanism - by subscribing to tariffs offered by brokers, and by consuming and producing energy.
-In future, larger customers will also be able to negotiate individual contracts.
 Each customer model is characterized by a core set of information that is communicated to brokers at the beginning of a simulation.
 This information includes:

 - Name: The mnemonic handle for a customer model, separate from the internally generated unique ID for each customer. - Population: An integer count of the number of indivisible entities (households, offices, electric vehicles) represented by the customer model.
 This typically corresponds to the number of metering endpoints deployed by the DU to service the customers represented by the model.
 For example, if a customer model represents a single household, it would have a population of 1 even though multiple persons might occupy the household.
 If a model represents an office building, it might represent each tenant or each floor of the building as a separate entity. - PowerType: Indicates whether a customer consumes or produces energy.
-It also indicates whether consumption or production is controllable; i.e., the consumption or production capacity can be switched on or off directly by the DU in response to economic controls exercised by brokers or due to balancing controls that the DU is authorized to exercise. - Controllable capacity: Three numbers are given the total capacity in kWh, the maximum up-regulation rate (increasing energy supply to the grid) in kW, and the maximum down-regulation (decreasing energy supply) rate in kW.
+It also indicates whether consumption or production is controllable or incorporates storage; i.e., the consumption or production capacity can be directly controlled directly in response to economic controls or due to balancing controls that the balancing market is authorized to exercise. - Controllable capacity: Three numbers are given the total capacity in kWh, the maximum up-regulation rate (increasing energy supply to the grid) in kW, and the maximum down-regulation (decreasing energy supply) rate in kW.
 These numbers are zero for customers with no controllable storage capacity and for those whose storage capacities cannot be controlled.
-For a thermal storage device, the total capacity is the product of heat capacity and the maximum allowable temperature range, up-regulation shuts off power and allows temperature to drop (for a heating device), and down-regulation raises the temperature (for a heating device).
 Numbers are per-individual in population models, and represent an average across the population.
+For further details, see the discussion in Section 4.2 below. - MultiContracting: Customers with non-singular populations may have the ability to allocate a partition of the population over multiple tariffs, which may be offered by multiple brokers.
+Note however that all entities of the population must be allocated to some tariff at every given point in the simulation.

-- MultiContracting: Customers with non-singular populations may have the ability to allocate a partition of the population over multiple tariffs, which may be offered by multiple brokers.
-Note however that all entities of the population must be allocated to some tariff at any given point in the simulation. - CanNegotiate: This field is a placeholder for future enhancement; it indicates whether a customer is allowed to negotiate individual contracts.
-None of the customer models in the 2013 competition use this field.
+• CanNegotiate: This field is a placeholder for future enhancement; it indicates whether a customer is allowed to negotiate individual contracts.
+None of the customer models in the 2014 competition use this field.